apalache-mc/apalache/UNRELEASED.md

 * Docker: Use openjdk-16 for the runtime in the app image, see #807
 * Documentation: Introduce TypeAlises operator convention, see #808
+* tlair: TlaExLevelFinder and TlaDeclLevelFinder to compute TLA+ levels, see #811

 ### Bug fixes